Target 1: Aboriginal and Torres Strait Islander people enjoy long and healthy lives

 Data source

-ABS Life Tables for Aboriginal and Torres Strait Islander Australians, via the Australian Government Productivity Commission website < https://www.pc.gov.au/closing-the-gap-data/dashboard/socioeconomic/outcome-area1>.
+ABS Life Tables for Aboriginal and Torres Strait Islander Australians, via the Australian Government Productivity Commission website (PC 2023; ABS 2023a).

-Measure based on publicly available data.
-No further suppression rules applied.
+Measure based on publicly available data with no further suppression rules applied.

 Notes